SystemsApproach/sdn/intro.rst

 favor) one data plane implementation over another.

-The original interface supporting disaggregation, called *OpenFlow*, was introduced in 2008\ [#]_ , and although it was hugely instrumental in launching the SDN journey, it proved to be only a small part of what defines SDN today.
-Equating SDN with OpenFlow significantly under-values SDN, but it is an important milestone because it introduced *Flow Rules* as a simple-but-powerful way to specify the forwarding behavior.
+The original interface supporting disaggregation, called *OpenFlow*, was introduced in 2008,\ [#]_ and although it was hugely instrumental in launching the SDN journey, it proved to be only a small part of what defines SDN today.
+Equating SDN with OpenFlow significantly under-values SDN, but it is an important milestone because it introduced *Flow Rules* as a simple-but-powerful way to specify forwarding behavior.